Whilst most dogs have brown eyes, huskies can have much greater variation in their eye colors.

 In huskies, there’s no connection between coat and eye color.
 A white and black husky could have brown eyes, while a black husky can have bright blue eyes.

-Blue Eyes
+1. Blue Eyes

-40% of huskies have a pair of blue eyes, compared to 5% of all dogs.
 As we mentioned previously, blue isn’t actually a color in dogs.
 Instead, it’s a lack of pigment.
 In huskies, this is caused by a gene mutation.
-Researchers have discovered that a mutation on the ALX4 gene.
+Researchers have discovered a mutation in the ALX4 gene.
 Unlike most causes of blue eyes, which are recessive, the ALX4 mutation is dominant.

 This means that if a husky inherits one copy of the gene, they will have blue eyes.
 If a husky has one parent with blue eyes, they can inherit blue eyes. pending on

-Brown Eyes
+2. Brown Eyes

 Brown eyes are the second most common eye color in huskies.
 Brown eyes are caused by eumelanin, which is also responsible for many coat colors, including brown and black.
 Brown eyes are dominant, and 40% of huskies have brown eyes.

-However, since both brown and blue eyes are considered dominant in huskies, their eye color can be unpredictable, unless both parents have brown or blue eyes.
-This can also lead to heterechroma or parti colored, eyes, which we’ll look at closer in a moment.
+However, since both brown and blue eyes are considered dominant in huskies, their eye color can be unpredictable unless both parents have brown or blue eyes.

-Green Eyes
+5. Green Eyes

 When you look at green eyes, they seem very different from both blue and brown.
 However, they are actually a middle ground between green and blue eyes.
-All huskies begin life with blue eyes.
-If a husky will have brown eyes, this occurs as they age.

 It’s unclear why, but some dogs seem to stop in the middle of the transition from blue to brown.
 This creates some pigment, but not enough to make their eyes brown, which results in green eyes.

-Bi-Color Eyes
+6. Bi-Color Eyes

 Around 15% of them have different colored eyes.
 Typically, one eye will be blue and the other brown.
 Bi-colored eyes can occur in many animals, including other dogs and humans, but it’s extremely rare.

-Heterochroma causes the eyes to produce different amounts of melanin.
-One eye will produce enough melanin to make the eye brown, while the other eye produces little or no melanin, resulting in a blue eye.
+One eye will produce enough melanin to make the eye brown, while the other produces little or no melanin, resulting in a blue eye.

-Parti-Colored Eyes
+7. Parti-Colored Eyes

-A husky can have two parti-colored eyes, or just one.
+A husky can have two parti-colored eyes or just one.
 Like bi-color eyes, the eyes will feature both blue and brown.

 Can Husky Puppies Eye Color Change?